amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 * Increasing the visibility of a field from private to package-private soley for the sake of setting it in a test
 * Adding in a setter to a field soley for the sake of setting it in a test
 #### 10) All of your code should be easily testable by passing in mocks to parameters.
 Do not do anything hacky in your tests.
 If doing something hacky is the only way to test your code, then you are following poor design practices.
 This means that you are too coupled to implementation details.
 Here are some anti-patterns below that might appear when some people try to unit test poorly designed code.
-* Modifying global state in order to run your tests (including usage of Madhatter, ServiceProviders)
+* Modifying global state in order to run your tests
 * Using reflection to set the value of private fields
-* Using powermock or a 3rd party framework to mock static/final/new operators
+* Using a 3rd party framework to mock static/final/new operators
 * Subclassing, mocking, spying the class under test
-* Using a dependency injection framework in a unit test (using them in an integration test is fine though)
 #### 11) Constructors should have no side effects or logic.
 They should just do assignment
 Having a constructor throw if invalid parameters are passed in is fine.
 Other than that, the constructor should only do field assignment.
 For example, it should primarily be "this.field1 = parameter1; this.field2 = parameter2;" etc. Do not create any new objects or put side effects in the constructor.
 * Having work in your constructor reduces re-usability as any subclass is coupled to your constructor